CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### How Does Cumulus Linux use FEC?

-This depends upon the make of the switch you are using.

 A Spectrum switch enables FEC automatically when it powers up; that is, the setting is `fec auto`.
 The port firmware tests and determines the correct FEC mode to bring the link up with the neighbor.
 It is possible to get a link up to a Spectrum switch without enabling FEC on the remote device as the switch eventually finds a working combination to the neighbor without FEC.

-On a Broadcom switch, Cumulus Linux does not enable FEC by default; that is, the setting is `fec off`.
-Configure FEC explicitly to match the configured FEC on the link neighbor.
-On 100G DACs, you can configure `link-autoneg` so that the port attempts to negotiate FEC settings with the remote peer.

 The following sections describe how to show the current FEC mode, and to enable and disable FEC.

 ### Show the Current FEC Mode

-Cumulus Linux returns different output for the `ethtool --show-fec` command, depending upon whether you are using a Broadcom or Mellanox Spectrum switch.

-On a Broadcom switch, the `--show-fec` output tells you exactly what you configured, even if the link is down due to a FEC mismatch with the neighbor.

 On a Spectrum switch, the `--show-fec` output tells you the current active state of FEC **only if the link is up**; that is, if the FEC modes matches that of the neighbor.
 If the link is not up, the value displays *None*, which is not valid.